haved/jlm/README.md

 ```

 This will build llvm, mlir, and circt for you and install it in jlm-eval-suite/circt/local.
 The build of llvm requires at least 16 GiB of main memory (RAM), as well as ninja and cmake to be installed.
-A complete list of dependencies can be found in the [getting started instrutions for LLVM/MLIR](https://mlir.llvm.org/getting_started/).
+A complete list of dependencies can be found in the [getting started instructions for LLVM/MLIR](https://mlir.llvm.org/getting_started/).

 Not that the jlm-eval-suite has the jlm compiler as a submodule.
 To compile jlm with the newly installed CIRCT setup (assuming you are still in jlm-eval-suite):
 ```